pacifics/PassDao/README.md

 - SetFundingRules to set the funding rules according to approved funding proposals.

-- CreateToken to create tokens according to the set funding rules.
+- CreateToken according to the funding rules.

 - RewardToken to funders for private fundings by the funding smart contract.